Prescription Drug

 What Are My Payment Options?

 No one suffering from addiction should have to worry about how treatment will be paid for.
 Treatment is covered by most insurance providers.
 Our staff will contact the insurance provider to determine eligibility.
-But lack of insurance does not mean you won’t be able to get into a qualified treatment program.
-Call us at (855) 888-0061 to learn about financing for people that need assistance.
+If you don’t have insurance, you can still get into treatment.
+Call us at (323) 270-0657 to learn about financing for people that need assistance.
 We understand the complex dynamics of getting treatment paid for.
 This is the last thing you should worry about.

 Signs of Stimulant Abuse